arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

   We're not communicating state secrets over encrypted email here; we're just verifying the signature on "PayPal sent you a message, click here to view it"-kind of emails.

-- <em id="dkim">"What about DKIM?"</em><br>
-  DKIM is useful, but limited.
-All it does is verify that an email which claims to be from paypal.com is really from paypal.com.
-What it lacks is the ability to show warnings such as "this email wasn't signed, do you want to trust it?" and "this signature isn't recognized, yikes!"

 - <em jd="key-mgmt">"Isn't this ignoring the massive problem that is key management?"</em><br>
   Yes, it's hard problem; but that doesn't mean it can't be done.
 I already